john-aws/longjohn/README.md

 ## Use with Source Maps

-As of version 0.2.9 longjonn supports source maps.
-Just compile your code down to javascript with source map support and run like normal.
+As of version 0.2.9 longjohn supports source maps.
+Just compile your code down to JavaScript with source map support and run like normal.

-For coffee-script, this would look like:
+For CoffeeScript, this would look like:

 ```bash
 $ coffee --map --compile script.coffee